 Telescopic Vision: enabling him to see all that occurs below his lofty perch during the day, Shamash can focus his vision on vastly distant objects.
 Functioning at Unearthly (100) rank, Shamash can spy any events within his direct line-of-sight, up to 2.5 billion miles away.

 Chronological Constraints: after sunset and before dawn, Shamash is far more vulnerable than is usual.
 He only has access to his disguise and immortality powers during this time, which puts him at a distinct disadvantage in nocturnal combat should that ever occur.

-Chariot: primarily, Shamash was envisioned as riding across the sky in a chariot, one driven by his son, Bunene.
-Shamash may use his disguise and plasma aura through it, however, causing it to blaze as it soars, or alternately letting it appear as either a ship or a horse.
+Chariot: primarily, Shamash was envisioned as riding across the sky in a chariot driven by his son, Bunene.
+Shamash may use his disguise and plasma aura through it, however, causing it to blaze as it soars, or alternately letting it appear as a two-wheeled, oxen-drawn bullock cart.

 Mace: should he need to defend justice, Shamash has been known to wield a mace - something he has had to do on more than one occasion.
 Shamash can use this weapon to inflict his Strength rank +1 CS in Blunt Attack damage.
 It presumably is of at least Monstrous (75) m.s.

 Pruning Saw: emblematic of his bringing life-giving light to crops, Shamash often carries an implement resembling a saw-toothed sickle.
 This implement can be used to inflict Shamash's Strength rank in Edged Attack damage, and is presumably of at least Monstrous (75) m.s.

 Law 2: Shamash has multiple duties related to common law.
 Alongside his wife, Aya, he observes financial transactions made in the E-babbar and other houses of worship, including field rentals, house rentals, and temple loans, ensuring fair exchanges for all.